 Kirsty has been a volunteer, working most recently at an historic house.

 Lyn has been a lifelong volunteer with various organisations, including the Guide Association, village halls, Essex Police and the Wildlife Trust, to name but a few.
-She has been worked for a local authority countryside service in sustainable tourism and managing a team of volunteers, followed by time as a rural transport partnership officer engaged in community support and development.
-After time as a Tourism Officer in Cornwall, where she helped set up an environmental charity in her spare time, she was a Centre Manager for Volunteer Cornwall and a Parish Clerk.
-Moving back to her native North Devon in 2010 to take up her role at NDVS, she still volunteers regularly with her local church, Rotary Club, a sustainability group, Nightstop and raising dementia awareness.
+She has worked for a local authority countryside service in sustainable tourism, including managing a team of volunteers, followed by time as a rural transport partnership officer engaged in community support and development.
+After a spell as a Tourism Officer in Cornwall, where she helped set up an environmental charity in her spare time, she was a Volunteer Centre Manager for Volunteer Cornwall and a Parish Clerk.
+Moving back to her native North Devon in 2010 to take up her role at NDVS, she still volunteers regularly with her local church, Rotary Club, a sustainability group, and raising dementia awareness.

 What all these letters mean is that Rachel is a qualified management accountant and a qualified internal auditor.
 Rachel honed her financial skills at the National Exhibition Centre (Birmingham) where she worked for 22 years before moving down to North Devon some six years ago.
 “Working with charity accounts is quite different to the commercial sector,” Rachel says but has embraced the challenge at NDVS where she provides the financial support to the Trustees and the Staff on various projects.
 She continues “however it also brings with it a real sense of satisfaction working within a charity and seeing the power of volunteering at work."